Arzanico/nfScraping/README.md

 ## nfScraping
-This is a sample proyect of a recursive **web scraping**.
+This is a sample proyect of a recursive **web scraping** using BeautifulSoup
->This is only a sample, full scraping take a few hours to complete.
+>The example below is only to get a picture of the results.

 ![Sample of ofirst results](/sample.png)